Bayesianism, Conditional Probability and Laplace Law of Succession in Quantum Mechanics: Backgrounds and results

 \subsection{Results}

-In this paper, we fill the gap between the classical probability and QM from the Bayesian viewpoint by deriving three results, which are summarized as follows.
+In this paper, we fill the gap between classical probability and QM from the Bayesian viewpoint by deriving three results, which are summarized as follows.
 First, by extending the DBA to the conditional betting on the projector $P$ given the outcome of the measurement of a projector $Q$, we obtain the explicit expression of the quantum conditional probability \be q(P|Q)=\tr(\rho_QP), \ee where \be \rho_Q=\frac{Q\rho Q}{\tr(\rho Q)} \ee is the post-measurement state with respect to the projector $Q$ defined with an appropriate density operator $\rho$.
+More precisely, if the conditional betting quotient is coherent, then it takes the form (\ref{q_cond}).